Purpose and authority.

 a) Grants final approval; or

-b) Requests that the CCDAC, WSAC, and GA director continue to work with the proposing entity to redevelop the proposal.
+b) Requests that the CCDAC, WSAC, and DES director continue to work with the proposing entity to redevelop the proposal.

 c) May require future check points.